 Chung, Rony and Bussamra, Flavio Luiz and Selva, Pierre and Morlier, Joseph Numerical and mechanical modeling of the inner ear vestibular apparatus.
-(2010) In: IX Argentinian Congress on Computational Mechnanics (MECOM 2010), 15-18 Nov 2010, Buenos Aires, Argentina.
+(2010) In: IX Argentinian Congress on Computational Mechnanics (MECOM 2010), 15 November 2010 - 18 November 2010 (Buenos Aires, Argentina).

 PDF (Author's version) - Depositor and staff only - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader